 Contributions in-kind are recognized as contributions if the item (a) creates or enhances non-financial assets or (b) requires specialized skill, are performed by people with those skills, and would otherwise be purchased by the Foundation.
-During the year ended December 31, 2019, the Foundation recorded contributions in-kind at the estimated fair value at the date of donation for donations related to program events, valued at \$402,121.
-Contributions in-kind are included in Partner proceeds in the statement of activities.
+During the years ended December 31, 2020 and 2019, the Foundation recorded contributions in-kind at the estimated fair value at the date of donation for donations related to program events, valued at \$168,973 and \$402,121, respectively.
+Contributions in-kind are included in Partner proceeds in the accompanying statement of activities.